wmazin/Visualizing-Quantum-Computing-using-fractals/README.md

 **Getting started**
 1. Upload the notebooks to the [IBM Quantum Lab](https://quantum-computing.ibm.com/)
-2. Start with a default 1- and 2-qubit circuit yielding nice fractals
+2. Run the 1- or 2-qubit notebook with the default quantum circuit yielding both the ideal simulated fractal as well as the fractal generated after running on a real quantum compuer
+3. Get familiar with the [tutorial](https://quantum-computing.ibm.com/composer/docs/iqx/) for the IBM Quantum Composer.
     - Explain why you need to add a rotation
  - Link to the IBM Quantum Composer, tutorial
  - You can also choose to write the qiskit code and not use the Composer